metasidd/ColorTokensKit-iOS/Readme.md

 # 🌈 ColorTokensKit 🌈
-#### 🚧 STABLE RELEASE COMING SOON 🚧
+By designers, for developers.

 ![Cover Image](/Tests/ColorTokensKitTests/Exports/cover-image.png)

-By designers, for developers.
+# Features

 ColorTokensKit is a powerful design library that extends Swift's native capabilities by offering ergonomic access to the LCH color system, and 100's of pre-defined colors built using the LCH color system.

-# Features
 - 📱 Designed for apps of all sizes
-- ⭐️ Easy to use color tokens APIs
+- ⭐️ Easy to use color token APIs
 - 🎨 Pre-defined LCH color palettes
+- 🤝 Built-in support for accessible contrast ratios
 - 🌘 Built-in dark mode capability
 - 🌈 Built-in theming for all apps
 - 🎛️ Easy conversions between RGB/HSL/LCH/LAB/XYZ spaces
 - 🕊️ No dependencies

 # But wait, what are design tokens?
 Design tokens are the fundamental building blocks of a design system.
 They represent the smallest, atomic decisions in your UI, such as colors, typography, spacing, and more.
-In the context of ColorTokensKit, we focus on color tokens.
+In the context of ColorTokensKit, we focus just on colors.

 ![Color Grid](/Tests/ColorTokensKitTests/Exports/color-grid.png)